 The precision of a femtosecond laser also allows surgeons to refine the corneal flap with optimal architecture.
 A bevelled edge enables the femtosecond flap to fit more securely in its original position at the end of the LASIK procedure.
 A more secure flap edge means faster healing for patients.
 The femtosecond laser also gives the LASIK surgeon more options in flap size, shape, and orientation, for a more customised LASIK procedure for each patient's needs.

-In LASEK the surface layer of cells, known as the epithelium, are displaced and then the laser treatment is applied.
-The displaced epithelial ‘flap’ is then put back in place and a plain contact lens put on the eye to help with the healing process.
-This contact lens stays in place until we remove it approximately three / four days later.
+In a SURFACE treatment the surface layer of cells known as the epithelium are either displaced or removed and then the laser treatment is applied.
+These procedures are sometimes referred to as LASEK or TransPRK.
+A plain contact lens is put on the eye to help with the healing process until we remove it three/four days later.
 A surface treatment can be more uncomfortable post-operatively than LASIK but your visual outcome will be the same.